 HP filter, one-sided

 The one-sided Hodrick-Prescott filter is calculated by using only the historical data available at each point in time.
-The last value will thus be the same for the full and one-sided filter.
+Thus, the last value is the same as for the full HP filter.

 CF filter, stationary

-The window and period length can be expressed as a number of observations or as units of the specified time unit (Year, Quarter, Month etc.), which is then converted to a number of observations based on the frequency of the data.
+The window and period length can be expressed as many observations or as many units of the specified time unit (Year, Quarter, Month etc.), which is then converted to a number of observations based on the frequency of the data.

 Formally, the band is μ±f∙s, where μ is the smoothed series, c is the confidence coefficient, and Φ is the cumulative normal distribution function.